Install Privoxy on Raspberry PI for Kid Safe Browsing

 Prepare Operating System

 Start preparing your environment by installing Raspberry PI OS Lite.
-This procedure will however work also with Raspberry PI OS Desktop, but providing less performances (because of resources load required to run desktop environment).
+This procedure will, however, work also with Raspberry PI OS Desktop, but provides fewer performances (because of the resources load required to run the desktop environment).

 Make your OS up to date.
 From Raspberry PI terminal: